Read This First

 The Abuse of “Self-Evident” becomes teachable through what The Abuse of “Self-Evident” is being used to explain, the objection that would change the answer, and a borderline case where the idea strains.

-The anchors here are what The Abuse of “Self-Evident” is being used to explain, the objection that would change the answer, and a borderline case where the idea strains.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
+Keep what The Abuse of “Self-Evident” is being used to explain, the objection that would change the answer, and a borderline case where the idea strains in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.

 Prompt 3: Where is The Abuse of “Self-Evident” most often misunderstood, overstated, or misused?